CarlosSJM/kata-library/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run to init proyect :

 ### `yarn start`